synle/sqlui-native/README.md

 ### MongoDB Limitations
 MongoDB Collections is mapped to sqlui-native table.
 We scan the first 5 Documents to come up with the schema for the columns.

+### Redis Limitations
+Due to the size of keys within Redis connection, we will not show all keys in the Redis cache.

 ## Suggestion?
 Use the following link to file a bug or a suggestion.